Manvi007/PowerBiReports/README.md

 7) Load 2 CSV files and one Excel workbook, and use this to report on films. - Go Akira!
 8) Use a matrix to compare the number of websites by country and type. - Websites
 9) Compare Oscars won by genre and certificate for films using a matrix and conditional Formatting. - Films in Technicolor
+10) Count the number of world events for each country and year. - No of Events per year